-Complete dietetic extruded food for adult dogs indicated to reduce ingredient and nutrient intolerances.
+Complete extruded food for adult dogs indicated to reduce ingredient and nutrient intolerances.

 - Limited, selected and hydrolyzed protein sources.